Norwegian cuisine: Alcohol

 Both industrial and small-scale brewing have long traditions in Norway.
 In recent years, microbreweries and craft beer have become increasingly popular.
 Despite restrictive alcohol policies, there is a large community of brewers, and a colorful variety of beverages, some legal, some less so.
 The most popular industrial beers are usually pilsners and red beers (bayer), while traditional beer is much richer, with a high alcohol and malt content.
 The ancient practice of brewing Juleøl (Christmas beer) persists even today, and imitations of these are available before Christmas, in shops and, for the more potent versions, at state monopoly outlets.
 Many Norwegians brew their own beer, and there are also a large number of breweries and microbreweries.
 Cider brewing has faced tough barriers to commercial production due to alcohol regulations.
 The famous honey wine, mjød (mead), is mostly a drink for connoisseurs, Norse and medieval historical re-enactors, and practitioners of åsatru and other Norse neopagan religions.
 The climate has not been hospitable to grapes for millennia, and wines and more potent drinks are available only from the wine monopolies.

 Distilled beverages include akevitt, a yellow-tinged liquor spiced with caraway seeds, also known as akvavit or other variations on the Latin aqua vitae – water of life.
 The Norwegian linie style is distinctive for its maturing process, crossing the equator in sherry casks stored in the hull of a ship, giving it more taste and character than the rawer styles of other Scandinavian akevittar.
 Norway also produces some vodkas, bottled water and fruit juices.

 In rural Norway, it is still common to find hjemmebrent (moonshine, literally "home burnt").
 Even for personal consumption, it is illegal by Norwegian law to produce distilled alcohol.
 If the product has more than 60% alcohol by volume, it is defined as a narcotic by the law and the punishments are even harsher than for other drugs.
 The traditional home distiller is mostly left alone by the law enforcers, but those who produce on a larger scale and sell the product are not.

-In Norway beer is available in stores from 09:00 to 20:00 on weekdays and from 09:00 to 18:00 on Saturdays.
-Wine and spirits can be bought until 18:00 on weekdays and until 15:00 on Saturdays in government-owned and run liquor shops (Vinmonopolet).
+In Norway, beer is available in stores from 09:00 to 20:00 on weekdays and from 09:00 to 18:00 on Saturdays.
+Wine and spirits can be bought until 18:00 on weekdays and until 16:00 on Saturdays in government-owned and run liquor shops (Vinmonopolet).
 Only "true" grocery stores are allowed to sell beer; gas stations and so-called "Fruit & Tobacco" marts (Frukt og Tobakk or kiosk in Norwegian) are not.

 Soda water

-Local sodas include Urge and Solo, which was the first soda to be released in Norway, introduced in 1934.
-Other sodas from Norway that is popular includes E. C. Dahls Brewery's ginger beer, which was created as a drink for sodd, and sodas from Oskar Sylte Mineral Water Factory, such as «Brus med ananassmak» (soda with pineapple taste) and «Brus med pæresmak» (soda with pear taste).
+The largest local soda brand is Solo, which was the first soda brand in Norway, introduced in 1934.
+Other sodas from Norway that are popular include, Urge, E. C. Dahls Brewery's ginger beer, which was created as a drink for sodd, and sodas from Oskar Sylte Mineral Water Company, such as «Brus med ananassmak» (soda with pineapple taste) and «Brus med pæresmak» (soda with pear taste).
+During Christmas season, it's normal to find Julebrus (Norwegian for "Christmas soda").